Danshen (Salvia miltiorrhiza)

 Compound Danshen Dropping Pill (CDDP) for stable angina

-Van Poppel 2015 (, PLoS One) Dutch double-blind randomized crossover trial used Salvia miltiorrhiza root water-extract (3 g/day for 4 weeks) in patients with hypertension and hyperlipidemia.
-RESULT: NO beneficial effect on cardiovascular risk factors — no significant reduction in BP, lipids, or other markers vs placebo.
-Important Western counterevidence to enthusiastic Chinese trial results — suggests effects may depend on preparation type, population, formulation, or other factors not isolated in monotherapy oral testing.
+A Dutch double-blind randomized crossover trial used Salvia miltiorrhiza root water-extract (3 g/day for 4 weeks) in patients with hypertension and hyperlipidemia.
+Result: NO beneficial effect on cardiovascular risk factors, with no significant reduction in BP, lipids, or other markers vs placebo.
+Important Western counterevidence to enthusiastic Chinese trial results, suggesting effects may depend on preparation type, population, formulation, or other factors not isolated in monotherapy oral testing.

 In vitro and animal mechanistic support